 - General Manager

 - Internal Ombudsman

 - Head of Internal Audit

-- Manager Finance

 - External Auditor

 - Director Corporate

-- Risk Co-ordinator
+- Manager Finance

+- Manager People & Culture

+- Manager Governance & Corporate Strategy

 - The Mayor, all other councillors, and all other directors are able to attend as observers.

 Other officers may attend by invitation only as requested by the General Manager or the Committee.